DataScientist00/HR-Employee-Retention-Analytics/README.md

 employees who have left.
 • The third problem is that they can't be proactive because they are using exit interviews to drive policy changes.

 Our Role
 The HR department has hired us as data science consultants.
 They want to supplement their exit interviews with a more proactive approach.
 • They've asked their business intelligence analysts to provide us a dataset of past employees and their status (still employed or already left).
 • Our task is to build a classification model using that dataset.
-• Because our solution will be complementary to the existing one, and because there's no precedent, we do not have a quantifiable win condition.
-Just build the best model possibl